AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Storing a large number of keys in a Redis sorted set could get expensive due to how a sorted set is implemented internally (a map and a skip list.)
 It is also quite annoying to have to pay for RAM for items that won't be frequently accessed.
 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.

 ## Relational
 The sorted sets approach could also be achieved with a relational database.
-This could be a managed service like AWS RDS.
+This could be a managed service like AWS RDS in its various flavours.

 The sorted sets would live in a single table with a convering index on `PK2 ASC, SK DESC`.
 Instead of a `ZREVRANGE` Redis command, `SELECT PK, SK FROM pages WHERE PK2=?
 ORDER BY SK DESC LIMIT n, 1` would be used.
 Despite using `LIMIT`, performance is expected to be reasonable due to the small row size.
 Instead of `ZCARD` a `SELECT COUNT(*) FROM pages WHERE PK2=?` query would be used, but it would be worth understanding the performance characteristics, despite an index being present.

 A similar Lambda function would keep this table in-sync with the DynamoDB table.

 ## Files on disk, EBS, EFS or even S3
+If you don't want to run Redis or a relational database, the bang for buck option is good ol' files.
+There are several options here ranging from very fast instance-connected SSDs to EBS, EFS and object store services like S3.

-The bang for buck option is good ol' files.
-If you don't want to run Redis or a relational database, you could define a fixed size C-style structure and append the bytes to a file, calculating the offset within the file based on the consistent size of a structure.
-You can then `seek` to the relevant record and read that number of bytes, or read the most recent by seeking to the end and reading backwards with a negative size.
+This approach works by defining a fixed size C-style structure and writing the corresponding bytes to a file.
+Random access is made possible by calculating the offset within the file based on the consistent size of a structure.
+You can then `seek` to the relevant offset (calculated from the `index * SIZE`) and `read` that number of bytes.
+Alternatively you can read the most recent by seeking to the end and reading backwards with a negative offset.

 With this pattern, the grouping key `PK2` is used to name the file.
 If a lot of keys are expected, a small optimisation would be to shard the keys into a fixed number of subdirectories.
 As with the prior approaches, a Lambda function that consumes a DynamoDB (or Kinesis) stream would write to these files.